-In 2015, for the fourth year in a row, the Enterprise Systems Center (ESC) and the Industrial and Systems Engineering (ISE) Department at Lehigh University in Bethlehem, Pa., were honored as one of the top three finalists nationally in the INFORMS UPS George D. Smith Competition.
-INFORMS formally recognized the close collaboration between the ESC and the ISE Department to nurture a vibrant educational ecosystem producing effective young practitioners of operations research (0.R.) and analytics including industry project based, experiential learning.
+In 2015, for the fourth year in a row, the ESC and the ISE Department were honored as finalists in the INFORMS UPS George D. Smith Competition.
+INFORMS formally recognized the collaboration between the center and the department to nurture a vibrant educational ecosystem producing effective young practitioners of operations research (0.R.) and analytics including industry project based, experiential learning.

-In 2016, the Ben Franklin Technology Program (BFTP/NEP) honored ESC in recognition of the total number of students worked on Ben Franklin company projects topping 2,000.
+In 2016, the Ben Franklin Technology Program (BFTP/NEP) honored ESC in recognition of the total number of students who worked on Ben Franklin projects topping 2,000.
 Ben Franklin News stated, “The ESC is a key university resource to BFTP/NEP clients that provides pivotal technical expertise and support.
 Linking regional early-stage technology firms and established manufacturer clients with the resources of Pennsylvania’s colleges and universities is an important part of BFTP/NEP’s mission.
-Lehigh University’s Enterprise Systems Center (ESC) has been a long-time economic development partner of Ben Franklin and the organizations have worked together since the program’s inception.
+Lehigh University’s Enterprise Systems Center (ESC) has been a long-time economic development partner of Ben Franklin and the organizations have worked together since the program’s inception.”

 2018ISE Department EXPO